Apache Kafka 4.1.0/4.1.1: JWT Validator accepts unsigned tokens

 Vulnerability Analysis

 CVE-2026-33557 can be exploited with network access, and does not require authorization privileges or user interaction.
 This vulnerability is considered to have a low attack complexity.
-The potential impact of an exploit of this vulnerability is considered to have a high impact on confidentiality and integrity, and no impact on availability.
+The potential impact of an exploit of this vulnerability is considered to have a high impact on confidentiality, with no impact on integrity and availability.

 Improper Validation of Specified Index, Position, or Offset in Input